imdaredevil/topology-generator/README.md

 ## How to use ?

 ### Graphic view
- - New nodes can be created from the circle in the top right corner.
+ - New nodes can be created by dragging from the circle in the top right corner.
- - Two nodes can be selected by clicking them one after the other
+ - Two nodes can be linked by clicking them one after the other
  - The nodes can be dragged anywhere
  - A node can be renamed by right clicking on it